aquasecurity/kube-bench/README.md

 By default, kube-bench will determine the test set to run based on the Kubernetes version running on the machine.
-- see the section below on [Running kube-bench](docs/Running.md#running-kube-bench).
+- see the following documentation on [Running kube-bench](docs/Running.md#running-kube-bench) for more details.